csci104/site/labs/lab2-gdb/index.md

 Okay, so let's check out the first student's program.
 Open a terminal in the assignment directory, and run the simulation with `make test_game1`.

-If you are using Docker, remember to open a shell before proceeding (ie, by running `ch shell csci104`).
+If you are using Docker, please first move the `resources` directory into the directory you mounted to the Docker container in Lab 0, if it is not already in there.
+Remember to open a shell before proceeding (ie, by running `ch shell csci104`).
 If you don't have a container running yet, remember to run `ch start csci104` before opening a shell!
-Also, you will need to download the zip file with all files, found on the bytes website!

-- [ ] Double check that you're using a Docker shell (if you plan on using Docker this semester).
+- [ ] Double check that `resources` is in the directory you mounted to the Docker container in Lab 0.
-- [ ] Check that you have all of the files.
+- [ ] Start/open a shell.

 You should get something like: